Mzilikazi Khumalo

-James Steven Mzilikazi Khumalo (20 June 1932 —22 June 2021) was a South African composer and professor emeritus of African languages at the University of the Witwatersrand.
+James Steven Mzilikazi Khumalo (20 June 1932 – 22 June 2021) was a South African composer and professor emeritus of African languages at the University of the Witwatersrand.

 Early life

 Khumalo was born on the farm KwaNgwelu in Natal in 1932.
-Shortly after Khumalo's birth his parents were ordained as ministers in the Salvation Army, which ran the farm at the time.
+Shortly after Khumalo's birth, his parents were ordained ministers in the Salvation Army, which ran the farm at the time.
 The family moved to Hlabisa, where Khumalo started school.

 Scholar of African languages

 After completing high school Khumalo enrolled at the teachers' training college in Mamelodi.
 He continued his studies, obtaining a bachelor's degree with majors in English and Zulu in 1956 from the University of South Africa.
 He went on to obtain master's degree and, in 1988, a PhD, both from the University of the Witwatersrand, Johannesburg.

 Khumalo's career in the Department of African Languages of the University of the Witwatersrand, Johannesburg began in 1969, when he held a position as a tutor.
 He advanced to become a professor of African languages and head of the Department of African Languages at Wits.